This post may contain affiliate links. Read the full disclosure

-We took an evening cruise to see the famous sights lit up at night, such as the Budapest Parliament Building, Buda Castle and the many impressive bridge structures connecting the two sides of the city.
+We took an evening cruise to see the famous sights lit up at night, such as the Hungarian Parliament Building, Buda Castle and the many impressive bridge structures connecting the two sides of the city.

-Most of the Budapest have some drinks and food on the cruises, and some offer dinner cruises as well.
+Most of the Budapest river cruises have some drinks and food on the cruises, and some offer dinner cruises as well.
 We made sure to pack a few extra snacks as younger kids can get a bit restless after a while.

 The Budapest CSOCPA science museum at the Buda Entertainment & Gastro Centre has a little something fun for everyone.
 Learn through interactive displays and educational exhibits all about the ways of the world.